jamelachahbar-zz/jamelachahbar/README.md

 Jamel is a blogger, Azure Cloud Specialist, Trainer, and a busy dad of 4 and utterly passionate about learning new stuff everyday!!

-💻🌱 I’m currently working on perfecting skills in development/automation using Front-End HTML,CSS, Javascript+js frameworks + PowerShell, Python, Ansible and HCL that typically consist of Azure, on-prem environments.
+💻🌱 I’m currently working on perfecting skills in development/automation using Front-End HTML,CSS, Javascript+js frameworks + PowerShell,ARM/Bicep Python, Ansible and HCL that typically consist of Azure, on-prem environments.

 👯 I’m looking to collaborate on any open-source project that needs a developer, an IaC engineer,...